SAMBHAV-240/Daily-Commit-Log/log.md

 - Worked on Deloitte Virtual Internship tasks — gained practical exposure to business and tech workflows.
 - Balanced technical learning with hands-on professional development.

+---

+## Day 16: June 30, 2025
+- Day spent mostly distracted — excessive time on phone and unproductive scrolling.
+- No technical learning completed today.
+- Recognized the need to cut distractions and refocus on goals.
+- Mental reset in progress — committing to a disciplined routine ahead.

+---

+## Day 17: July 1, 2025
+- Another unproductive day — lacked focus, primarily spent time on phone and entertainment.
+- Watched a movie to unwind but acknowledged the slip in learning consistency.
+- On the positive side, received a certificate in Generation I program by FRAGE — added to learning portfolio.
+- Declared reset — study routine resumes tomorrow with full focus.
+- Next up:
+  - Complete pending one-shot revision
+  - Take up CN one-shot
+  - Begin React one-shot
+- Back to consistency, one block at a time.